oemof – a framework

 oemof.solph – linear optimisation library for energy systems

 The energy system modelling library solph is part of the oemof installation.
 This library is used to simulate or optimize multi-regional energy systems considering power, heat and mobility.
-Furthermore, it is possible to switch between a dispatch and an investment models.
+Furthermore, it is possible to switch between a dispatch and an investment model.

 Solph uses the python package pyomo to create linear problems which can be solved by known solvers such as coin-or, glpk, gurobi, cplex or others.

 oemof.outputlib and oemof-visio – collecting and plotting results

 The oemof.outputlib library is part of the oemof installation.
 The outputlib collects the results of an optimisation as a dictionary containing scalar values and pandas DataFrames.
 This makes it easy to process or plot the results using the capabilities of the pandas library.

 Beside this, the package oemof_visio provides some basic plot methods to create nice plots.
 The oemof plot methods can be used additionally and are easily combined with the plot capabilities of pandas and matplotlib.

 feedinlib – time series of pv or wind power plants

 The modelling library feedinlib is not part of the oemof installation and can be used as a stand-alone application.
 Feed-in time series of volatile power plants are essential for most energy system models.

 Clone or fork the ‘feedinlib’ at github and use it within your project.
 Don’t forget to play back your fixes and improvements.
 We are pleased to get your feedback.

 demandlib – create demand profiles

 The demandlib library is not part of the oemof installation and can be used as a stand-alone application.
-It can be used to create time series given the annual demand.
+It can be used to create time series for a given annual demand.